-- 1. The flying area/circle edge must be clearly marked with surveyors tape, yellow cones or similar.
-If no tape is available, a spotter may be placed near this area to monitor for by-standers.
-The special event manager keeps the public clear of the activity. - 2.
+- 1. The flying area/circle edge will be marked with cones. - 2.
 Should any non-flying person (spotter) observe a person moving towards the circle they will move towards the individual while raising their hand and yelling STOP! repeatedly until the person has stopped.
 The spotter will counsel the person as to where it is safe to stand.

-- a.
+Understand some people using the park may not speak English. - a.
 The pilot will upon hearing STOP! will climb the model to a 30-degree high level flight altitude immediately and monitor the situation until it is resolved by the spotter. - b.
 If the person continues their approach, the spotter SHALL continue to try to establish communications/visually warn with the individual.
 The pilot SHALL continue high level flight at 30 degrees and evaluate the situation. - c.
-If the pilot can walk with model over to another area they should do so, or as a last resort ground the model. - 3.
-In all cases the pilot shall take all actions to prevent contact between a flying model and a person regardless of reason.
+If the pilot can walk with model over to another area they should do so, or as a last resort ground the model.

+3. In all cases the pilot shall take all actions to prevent contact between a flying model and a person regardless of reason.